namitha-santhosh/Devops-project/README.md

 - Deployment and Service files were applied to Kubernetes using kubectl with necessary details  to deploy the application.These files are also given in repo

+- The service for the deployment waas running successfully and it given a port to connect to the application

 <img src="https://github.com/j-rin/java_sql/blob/main/new/WhatsApp%20Image%202023-09-13%20at%204.39.54%20PM.jpeg" width="600" height="300">

 **AWS**